hoodbu/ace-cloud-ops/README.md

 ### Summary

-This repository builds out a __completed__ representation of the infrastructure created for the ACE Cloud Ops course.
+This repository builds out a __completed__ representation of the infrastructure created for the Aviatrix ACE Cloud Ops course.

 It builds the following: